lawenliu/homework/Homework3/ReadMe.txt

 DESCRIBE APPLICATION INTENT:
 	 This is the application to search patient based on doctor last name and patient first name.
 		 List all the patient information as table
 		 Search box to search patient with doctor last name.
-Sample input is "doctor johnson", then list all the patient with doctor last name with "johnson"
+Sample input is "doctor johnson", then list all the patients with doctor last name with "johnson"
 		 Search box to search patient with same letter of fist name.
-Sample input is "name John", then list all the patient with first letter "J" of first name
+Sample input is "name John", then list all the patients with first letter "J" of first name
 		 Show the typing work above search box
 	 All features are working